What is Dogecoin (DOGE)? From meme to mega market cap

 Dogecoin began life as a “joke currency”, but quickly exploded onto the market, harnessing the power of online communities to help it rise.

 Dogecoin (DOGE, Ð) began life as a joke.
-Billy Markus from Portland, Oregon, developed DOGE to be a fun currency, naming it after the Shiba Inu “doge” meme.
-Soon, it grew in value, with thousands of users and whole Internet communities designed around sharing the currency and posting memes about the coin online.
-The attention paid off, putting it among the top cryptocurrencies on the market.
+Software engineers Billy Markus and Jackson Palmer created DOGE to be a fun currency, naming it after the Shiba Inu “doge” meme.
+Eventually it grew in value, with thousands of users, and whole Internet communities emerged around sharing the currency and posting memes about the coin online.
+Over time the dedicated fanbase has helped propel Dogecoin to become one of the most recognised coins on the market – a certifiable "memecoin".

 What is Dogecoin?

-As of September 2017, Dogecoin has become one of the top ten coins on the market, with several online exchanges offering DOGE/BTC (bitcoin) and DOGE/LTC (Litecoin).
-While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin has stuck to its roots and is now widely used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.
+As of May 2021, Dogecoin has become one of the most iconic coins on the market, thanks to memes, a cult-like following, and even celebrity endorsements by self-proclaimed Former Dogecoin CEO Elon Musk.
+While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin has stuck to its roots and is now primarily used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.

-Rolling out with a huge release of coins, and reaching its maximum cap of 100 billion DOGE by June 2015, has meant the coins have tended to remain at a considerably low value compared with bitcoin or other altcoins with a more limited number of coins.
-Even though it had a market cap of over US$89 million as of 16 September 2017, at that time each coin cost approximately US$0.0008 to purchase.
+For example, in September 2017 a single Dogecoin cost approximately US$0.0008 to purchase.
 Users who want to tip other users for small amounts have a much easier time doing it than with another coin.
 For example, using those September 2017 figures, to give someone US$0.10 would have cost 125 DOGE, but 0.000027 BTC.